 Tagged Australia, Australian Birds, Bird Photography, Greens Bush, Mornington Peninsula, Mornington Peninsula National Park, Nature Photography, Olive Backed Oriole, Sacred Kingfisher, Victoria

 On the way back down the hill from the quarry and watching the Falcons I walked along the Pardalote Path to look for any new nesting activity.
 On an overhanging branch above the path I found a Kookaburra staring intently into the nearby bushes.
 He ignored me as I walked up and under the branch and as I turned around to see what he was looking at he was dive bombed by a pair of Red Wattlebirds.
 Maybe the Kookaburra was a bit too close to their nest and they were trying to get him to move along.
 As they attacked, the Kookaburra would fluff up its feathers to appear larger and more fearsome.
 It didn’t really work with the Wattlebirds but did make for an interesting photo.

 Posted in Birds, Victoria

-Tagged Australia, Australian Birds, Australian Raven, Bird Photography, Goschen, Goschen Bushland Reserve, Nature Photography, Photography, Raven, Victoria
+Tagged Australia, Australian Birds, Bird Photography, Kookaburra, Moorooduc Quarry, Moorooduc Quarry Flora and Fauna Reserve, Mornington Peninsula, Nature Photography, Photography, Victoria